tyh835/ec2-snapshotalyzer/README.md

 ## About

-This project uses `boto3` to manage AWS EC2 instance snapshots.
+This project is a CLI using `boto3` to manage AWS EC2 instance snapshots.

 ## Configuring